 A Picture-Perfect Place to Live

-Just minutes from the heart of Utah Valley is Sundance Resort and ski area.
-Sundance offers year round activities that can be enjoyed by everyone, including a ski resort, summer outdoor theater, great dining and shopping.
+Close to the heart of Utah Valley is Sundance Resort and ski area.
+Sundance offers year-round activities that can be enjoyed by everyone, including a ski resort, summer outdoor theater, great dining and shopping.
 The Sundance Institute located in Provo Canyon offers locals and visitors an opportunity to experience some of the region's artistic culture.
-Every year, some 20,000 people attend Robert Redford's Sundance Film Festival.
+Every year, some 50,000 people attend screenings at Robert Redford's Sundance Film Festival.
 Several films that premiered at the festival have been the recipients of Oscar, Emmy and International Film Festival awards.